Detailed Guide forPhysical Therapist Assistants in San Diego County

 In California, the number of Physical Therapist Assistants is expected to grow much faster than average growth rate for all occupations.
 Jobs for Physical Therapist Assistants are expected to increase by 31.2 percent, or 1,500 jobs between 2014 and 2024.

-In San Diego County, the number of Physical Therapist Assistants is expected to grow faster than average growth rate for all occupations.
-Jobs for Physical Therapist Assistants are expected to increase by 27.1 percent, or 130 jobs between 2012 and 2022.
+In San Diego County, the number of Physical Therapist Assistants is expected to grow much faster than average growth rate for all occupations.
+Jobs for Physical Therapist Assistants are expected to increase by 28.8 percent, or 170 jobs between 2014 and 2024.